 The good news about gum disease is the simplicity of preventive care for most people.
 The best way to avoid gum disease is to follow the same measures you take to avoid cavities: brush your teeth with fluoride toothpaste twice daily, floss every day, maintain a healthy diet, avoid tobacco use, and have your teeth professionally cleaned on a regular schedule.

 Your dentist may recommend twice-yearly or more frequent checkups depending on the state of your oral health.
-Even with daily home care, plaque can build up and harden into a tough substance called tartar.
+Even with daily home care, plaque can build up and harden into a substance called calculus, commonly known as "tartar."
 In this state, only a dental professional can remove it.

-In the early stage of gingivitis, it's possible to reverse or even eliminate the disease by increasing the level of oral care.
+In the early stage of gingivitis (inflamed and bleeding gums), it's possible to eliminate the disease by increasing the level of oral care.
 But it's important to catch the disease as early as possible.
 Regular dental checkups are vital, as is an awareness of the warning signs of gum disease.
-If gingivitis progresses to periodontitis, serious problems including tooth loss can occur.
+If gingivitis progresses to periodontitis, which affects the jaw bone, serious problems, including tooth loss, can occur.

 Risk Factors for Gum Disease